Alex Campbell (singer): Early life

+Performing career

 In Paris, Campbell met American folk musician Derroll Adams, who found him a regular engagement playing in a café, although he also continued busking.
 He made regular return trips to Britain in the 1950s, appearing at Alexis Korner's Blues and Barrelhouse Club, and other skiffle and folk music venues which were opening around the country.
 In Paris, a new generation of folk musicians, such as Davey Graham and Wizz Jones, followed in his footsteps.

 Campbell became involved in the folk music revival in London and met Ewan MacColl, who was influential in the movement.
 The two men disagreed on their approaches to folk music; MacColl took a purist view that people should only sing music from their regional background, whereas Campbell had an eclectic repertoire and sang whatever he liked, whether it was a Scottish Ballad, an English folksong or an American work song.
 A contemporary article in The Observer attempted to divide the folk community into two camps, the "MacCollites" and the "Campbellites".

 MacColl, who was married to Jean Newlove, fell in love with Peggy Seeger.
 In 1958, with Seeger having no UK work permit, Alex Campbell undertook a marriage of convenience to enable her to stay in the country and, on 24 January 1959, Campbell and Seeger were married in Paris.
 Seeger's USA passport had been withdrawn and this marriage saved her from being deported.
 According to Seeger, it was "a platonic relationship".
-She has described the wedding ceremony as "hilarious" -- at the time, she was seven months pregnant with Ewan MacColl's child, and the officiating priest lectured Campbell about his forthcoming lifetime commitment to "the poor girl whom he had got into so much trouble".
+She has described the wedding ceremony as "hilarious"—at the time, she was seven months pregnant with Ewan MacColl's child, and the officiating priest lectured Campbell about his forthcoming lifetime commitment to "the poor girl whom he had got into so much trouble".
 The following day, Seeger returned to London and settled down with MacColl.

 Campbell settled down with his eventual wife, Patsy, and they had two sons.
 By 1961, Campbell was playing folk clubs in London, including Les Cousins, and appeared several times, on and off stage, at Robin Hall and Jimmie Macgregor's London Folk Song Cellar on the BBC.
 He toured Germany several times and other parts of Europe.
 For several years he lived in Denmark, first in Skagen and later in Tonder.

-Last years and death

 In the early 1980s, Campbell was diagnosed with throat cancer and struggled to speak.
 He died of tuberculosis in Denmark on 3 January 1987.